Reaping A Biotech Blunder;

 ordered its own tests of the tacos; it found Starlink and recalled more

 than a million boxes.
 Other taco makers did the same.
-Kellogg shut down one
+Kellogg shut down

 of its mills because it feared Starlink contamination.
-Grain elevators, in
+Grain elevators,

 the midst of gathering the fall harvest, scrambled for ways to test